thanasipk/uoft-api/README.md

   */
 });
 ```
-##### `getCourseDepartment`
+##### `getCourseDepartment(courseCode, callback)`
-- Takes a valid three-letter code representing a department at the University (ie/ the first three letters of any  course code).
+- `courseCode` is a valid three-letter code representing a department at the University (ie/ the first three letters of any course code).
-- Takes a callback which handles error and an array of JSON objects, where each object contains a department field which has the name of the department specified by the code.
+- Takes a `callback` which handles error and an array of JSON objects, where each object contains a department field which has the name of the department specified by the code.

 ##### Number of Requests:
 - `getCourseDepartment` performs **1** request to retrieve the department name of the specified program.